WDJ-PATH/PentagonWaterConsultants/README.md

 5. Download unofficial PDF of test details
 6. View enquiry information

-### Manager Side

-1. Register account
-2. Search users and their tests
-    1. Fuzzy Search - (User doesn't need to know the exact spelling of the customer name.
-This search produces result by checking similarity between words.) | New Feature :gift_heart:
-3. Add new tests
-4. Update test details
-5. Ban a user
-6. Download test details as PDF

 ### Security
 * Highly Secure DB storage : All passwords & sensitive information of users & managers are hashed with md5 hashing using the highly efficient hashlib library of python.